Inquiry launched after Stephen Lawrence killer ‘sends selfies from cell’

 A Prison Service spokesperson said: “We do not tolerate illicit phones in jail and prisoners found with them should expect to face longer behind bars.

-“We have invested £125 million in tougher prison security measures – including X-ray body scanners that have intercepted over 20,000 attempts to smuggle contraband behind bars in the past two years.”
+“We have invested £125m in tougher prison security measures – including X-ray body scanners that have intercepted over 20,000 attempts to smuggle contraband behind bars in the past two years.”

 Norris has been placed in segregation while an investigation is under way and could face further punishment depending on its outcome.